zhengbowei/DWT_Inpainting/README.md

 # DWT_Inpainting: Detail-Enhanced Image Inpainting Based on Discrete Wavelet Transform
-Deep-learning-based method has made great breakthroughs in image inpainting by generating visually plausible contents with reasonable semantic meaning.
-However, existing deep learning methods still suffer from distorted structures or blurry textures.
+Deep-learning-based method has made great breakthroughs in image inpainting by generating visually\<br>
+plausible contents with reasonable semantic meaning.
+However, existing deep learning methods still\<br> suffer from distorted structures or blurry textures.
 To mitigate this problem, completing semantic structure and enhancing textural details should be considered simultaneously.
 To this end, we propose a twoparallel-branch completion network, where the first branch fills semantic content in spatial